cyverse-archive/iplant-email/README.markdown

 field.

-The 'template' field corresponds to an email template located in the `/etc/iplant-email directory.
-It is the filename of the template, minus the '.st' extension.
+The 'template' field corresponds to an email template located in the `/etc/iplant-email` directory.
+It is the filename of the template, minus the `.st` extension.

 The values field is a map that contains values that are interpolated into corresponding fields in the email template.
 For instance, "Foo" is substituted